tqdm/tqdm/README.rst

 Changelog
 ---------

-The list of all changes is available either on Github's Releases:
+The list of all changes is available either on GitHub's Releases:
-|Github-Status| or on crawlers such as
+|GitHub-Status| or on crawlers such as
 `allmychanges.com <https://allmychanges.com/p/python/tqdm/>`_.